Tenza/configurations/CoreOS DevOps/CoreOS Installations.md

 ssh core@192.168.1.2
 </pre>

-Finnaly, if you know the IP the VM will take, it can be started without a visual interface.
+Finally, if you know the IP assigned to the VM, it can be started without a visual interface.

 <pre>
 VBoxManage list vms